Fantom-Factory/afIoc/readme.md

 By fronting your service with a mixin, IoC will generate and compile a service proxy on the fly.
 The *real* service is only instantiated when you call a method on the proxy.

-This means registry startup times can be quicker than ever and circular service dependencies are virtually eliminated!
+This means circular service dependencies are virtually eliminated!

 It also allows you to inject `perThread` scoped services into `perApplication` scoped services.

 ## Advise Your Services

-Intercept all calls to services defined by a mixin and wrap them in your own code.
+Intercept all method calls to proxied services and wrap them in your own code!

 See [@Advise](http://repo.status302.com/doc/afIoc/Advise.html) for details